zenobio93/seat-docs/docs/troubleshooting.md

 # Troubleshooting

-So, the inevitable happened.
+So the inevitable happened.
 Something broke or simply isn't working as expected!
-Thats ok.
-Usually, its possible to recover from almost any type of error.
-The *only* thing that you can't recover from is not making database backups.
+That's OK.
+Usually its possible to recover from almost any type of error.
+The *only* thing that you can't recover from is not making database backups!

 There are a few things you can do to perform general troubleshooting.
 These range from flipping SeAT into debug mode to simply running a self diagnostics command.
 Lets take a look at a few steps you can take: